Paul Minick: Professional football

 Minick also played professional football beginning in 1926 with the New York Yankees of the American Football League.
 He also played for Red Grange's all-star professional football team in 1926.
 He then played three years in the National Football League (NFL), mostly at the guard position, for the Buffalo Bisons (1927) and Green Bay Packers (1928–1929).
 He was a member of the 1929 Green Bay Packers that won the NFL championship.
 In 1929, the Green Bay Press-Gazette praised his contributions to the club:Paul is a smart line man and ... gained the distinction of being the Packers' leading guard. ...
 Minick follows the ball like a hawk.
 He seems to have a super football sense ... and often would pull out of his position and nail a carrier in his tracks.

 Minick continued work in the Hollywood movie business in the off-season while playing for the Packers.

-Later years
+Later life

 Minick moved to Springfield, Missouri, in 1940 and worked as an insurance agent.
 His son, Peter David Minick, died in a car crash in 1957 while in college in Washington, DC.
 He died in Springfield in 1978 at age 79.